contao/docs/docs/manual/core-extensions/calendar/calendar-management.en.md

 it is needed.

-**Moderate comments:** If you select this option, comments will not appear on the website immediately, but will appear after you have shared them in the backend.
+**Moderate comments:** If you select this option, comments will not appear on the website immediately, but will appear after you have shared them in the back end.

-**Allow BBCode:** If you select this option, your visitors can use [BBCode](https://de.wikipedia.org/wiki/BBCode) to format their comments.
+**Allow BBCode:** If you select this option, your visitors can use [BBCode](https://en.wikipedia.org/wiki/BBCode) to format their comments.
 The following tags are supported:

 | Day | Declaration |